jackyzha0/jackyzha0.github.io/content/thoughts/Making and Maintenance of OSS.md

 ### Code as Content
 Code, like any other type of content available online today, is **trending toward modularity**: a mille-feuille layer cake of little libraries instead of one big, jiggling, Jell-O mold.

 "Like a book or video, code is just a bunch of information, packaged up for distribution.
-But its role as a utility is more explicit."
+But its role as a [[thoughts/utility|utility]] is more explicit."

 Today, "content" is better understood not as a thing we set out to make -- as an automaker might exist solely to produce cars -- but as "an externality from [our] existing social systems."
 Content is a snapshot of our civilization.